LoveDaisy/ice_halo_sim/cpp/README.md

   * `probability`, defining how many rays can pass through next crystal.
 If it is set to 1.0, then *ALL* rays will be used as input for next crystal.

   Multi-scattering is a highlight feature of this project.
-As far as I know, HaloSim cannot do this kind simulation, while HaloPoint handles it by a tricky workaround, and implements for only limited scenarios.
+As far as I know, HaloSim cannot do this kind simulation.
+While HaloPoint handles it by a tricky workaround, and implements for only limited scenarios.

 ### Crystal settings